 1937 – FREDERICK RODDY, Cutterman, 25

-Frederick Roddy of 51 Poolsbrook Road, Duckmanton was a native of Mosborough and had worked at Markham Colliery for 7 years.
+Frederick Roddy of 51 Poolsbrook Road, Duckmanton was a native of Mosborough and had worked at Markham Colliery for seven years.
 He used to be in the Eckington Band and was also a keen motor-cyclist.
-At school, he was a member of the school football team and for 6 years he was in the 1st Mosborough Troop of Boy Scouts.
+At school, he was a member of the school football team and for six years he was in the 1st Mosborough Troop of Boy Scouts.
 Frederick’s wife, Mary, also lost her cousin Leonard Cadywould in the 1937 accident.
-He was buried in Staveley Cemetery.
+He was buried in Staveley cemetery.

 Derbyshire Times 29th January 1937

 Frederick Roddy (25), 51 Poolsbrook Road, Duckmanton, leaves a widow, but no family.
 Born in Mosboro’, he went to live at Duckmanton seven years ago, since when he had worked at Markham Colliery.
 He used to be in Eckington Band and took part in a contest at Leicester.
 He was a keen motor-cyclist.

 His widow has received a double blow, for Cadywould, another of the dead men, was her cousin.

 Mr Roddy was the son of the late Sgt F Roddy.
 When he went to Mosbro’ C. of E. School he was a member of the school football team.
 For six years he was in the 1st Mosbro’ Troop of Boy Scouts.
 The internment took place in Staveley Cemetery, following a service in Staveley Parish Church.
 The Rev. H.H.
 Dibbera officiated.
 Mr. H Kirk (representing the Staveley Company) was present in church.